News and events

 IGBE resources for practitioners in early learning and childcare (ELC), primary schools and secondary schools.

-- PDF file: A guide to selecting/developing resources that promote equality and diversity (546 KB)
+- PDF file: Guiding principles for developing and selecting resources that promote equality and diversity (376 KB)

 - Case studies booklet